confluentinc/cp-demo/docs/index.rst

       cd cp-demo
       git checkout |release_post_branch|

 #.
 From the ``cp-demo`` directory, start the entire demo by running a single command that generates the keys and certificates, brings up the Docker containers, and configures and validates the environment.
-This will take approximately 7 minutes to complete.
+This takes approximately 7 minutes to complete.

    .. sourcecode:: bash